eduardosancho/ConferencePage_Capstone/README.md

 ## Acknowledgments

 - Core design idea and guidelines belong to Cindy Shin.
-- You can further explore this artist's work on Behance: [Behance](https://www.behance.net/adagio07)
+- You can further explore this artist's work on Behance: [Cindy Shin on Behance](https://www.behance.net/adagio07)

 ## 📝 License